Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In more extreme cases, you might want to consider debt management, where a credit counseling agency negotiates with your creditors for more favorable rates and terms.
 Or another option is debt settlement, where a company negotiates with your creditors to reduce your balances in exchange for a one-time repayment.

 Been denied?
-Try these debt relief offers instead
+Compare debt relief offers

 A debt consolidation loan can make it easier to manage your debts by having just one monthly payment.
 But you might have trouble getting approved if you don't have a high enough income, have poor credit or have debt worth more than half of your annual income.